SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Stormbreaker

 When wielding Battle Axes or War Hammers, they can be thrown with a 20/60 range, and return to your hand immediately after it is used to make a thrown attack.
-Also, your Divine Smite feature can be used on all attacks made with them but you have disadvantage to attack with any other weapon type different than Battle Axes and War Hammers.
+Also, your Divine Smite feature can be used on all attacks made with them, but you have disadvantage to attack with any other weapon type different from Battle Axes and War Hammers.

 ### Level 15